-A handful of years ago, I chose to channel my creative energy toward a specific audience: vegan + animal-friendly groups + businesses.
+A handful of years ago, I chose to channel my creative energy toward a specific audience: vegan + eco-friendly groups + businesses.
 While researching this decision, I gradually shifted from a long-time vegetarian to a full-blown vegan.
 During that transition, I scanned through dozens of articles, images, and books about our catastrophic dependence on the meat, dairy, and egg industries.
 I remember wishing for a free resource — one that… Read more ›

 The first time I saw the Be Fair Be Vegan message was in 2016, splashed across sky-high digital displays in Times Square and on Manhattan billboards.
 Its black and white images were stunning, and its message of equality was eye-opening.
 So, when Be Fair Be Vegan mastermind, Joanna Lucas, asked me to help her with the campaign launch for Melbourne, Australia, I jumped at the chance!
 This version of Be Fair Be Vegan would… Read more ›